Budgie Breeding Guide

 Never pair siblings, parents with offspring, or birds that share close common ancestors unless you are an experienced breeder with a specific linebreeding goal.
 Inbreeding in budgies leads to smaller birds, reduced fertility, feather problems, and weakened immune systems.
 Use BirdTracks' built-in COI calculator to check relatedness before making any pairing.

-A proper breeding cage setup is essential for the comfort and safety of your breeding pair and their future chicks.
+A proper budgie nesting box setup is essential for the comfort and safety of your breeding pair and their future chicks.
+Getting the cage and nest box right from the start prevents many common breeding problems.

 Breeding Cage